Where Should You Place Surveillance Cameras on a Construction Site?

 Having a foolproof security plan for your construction site can take some time, but the time you spend now securing your site can save you from costly incidents in the future.

-We firmly believe that video surveillance cameras are the most effective way of boosting security at your job sites, especially when paired with our remote video monitoring services.
+We firmly believe that temporary surveillance cameras are the most effective way of boosting security at your jobsites, especially when paired with our remote video monitoring services.

 You can utilize our rapid-deployment cameras for multiple applications, including security, time lapse video capture, and remote project management.

 Our cameras can function whether you have power or are dependent on solar energy.
-Our units contain 4G LTE transmission technology allowing them to operate entirely autonomously.
+Our units contain the latest LTE transmission technology, allowing them to operate entirely autonomously.